The Citi Simplicity Card credit score requirement is 700 or higher, meaning that you need at least good credit to get this card.

 It may also be beneficial to look outside of Citi to some of the easiest cards to get from other issuers.
 The Discover it® Secured Credit Card card is just as easy to get as the Citi® Secured Mastercard®, and it even offers rewards.

-You need a good credit score for a Citi credit card in most cases.
-So you’ll have a shot with a credit score of 660+, and your odds will be good with 700+.
+You need a credit score of at least 700 for a Citi credit card in most cases.
+That means applicants for Citi credit cards need at least good credit to be approved.
 But it really depends on which card you’re after.
 Some Citi credit cards require higher scores, and one has no minimum score at all.… read full answer

 Below, you can see what Citi cards your credit score will allow you to pursue, along with other information about approval.